Ortus-Solutions/docker-commandbox/readme.md

 ##### Server Configuration Variables

+The following environment variables may be provided to modify your runtime server configuration.
+Please note that environment variables are case sensitive and, while some lower/upper case aliases are accounted for, you should use consistent casing in order for these variables to take effect.

+* `SERVER_HOME_DIRECTORY` - When provided, a custom path to your server home directory will be assigned.
+By default, this path is set as `/root/serverHome` ( _Note: You may also provide this variable in your app's customized `server.json` file_ )
+* `APP_DIR` - Application directory (web root).
+By default, this is `/app`.
+If you are deploying an application with mappings outside of the root, you would want to provide this environment variable to point to the webroot ( e.g. `/app/wwwroot` )
-* `$CFENGINE` - Using the `server.json` syntax, allows you to specify the CFML engine for your container
+* `CFENGINE` - Using the `server.json` syntax, allows you to specify the CFML engine for your container ( e.g. `lucee@5` ).
+Defaults to the CommandBox default ( currently `lucee@4.5`)
-* `$cfconfig_[engine setting]` - Any environment variable provided which includes the `cfconfig_` prefix will be determined to be a `cfconfig` setting and the value after the prefix is presumed to be the setting name.
+* `cfconfig_[engine setting]` - Any environment variable provided which includes the `cfconfig_` prefix will be determined to be a `cfconfig` setting and the value after the prefix is presumed to be the setting name.
 The command `cfconfig set ${settingName}=${value}` will be run to populate your setting in to the `$SERVER_HOME_DIRECTORY`.
-* `$CFCONFIG` - A `cfconfig`-compatible JSON file may be provided with this environment variable.
+* `cfconfigfile` - A `cfconfig`-compatible JSON file may be provided with this environment variable.
 The file will be loaded and applied to your server.
-If an `adminPassword` key exists, it will be applied as the Server and Web context passwords for Lucee engines
+If an `adminPassword` key exists, it will be applied as the Server and Web context passwords for Lucee engines.  _Note: The value `CFCONFIG` is aliased to this parameter, but is deprecated._
-* `$APP_DIR` - Application directory (web root).
-By default, this is `/app`.
-* `$SERVER_HOME_DIRECTORY` - When provided, a custom path to your server home directory will be assigned.
-By default, this path is set as `/root/serverHome` ( _Note: You may also provide this variable in your app's customized `server.json` file_ )
-* `$HEADLESS` - When set to true, a rewrite configuration will be applied which disallows access to the Lucee Admin or Coldfusion Administrator web interfaces for a secure no admin access deployment.
+* `HEADLESS`/`headless` - When set to true, a rewrite configuration will be applied which disallows access to the Lucee Admin or Coldfusion Administrator web interfaces for a secure deployment with no administrator access.
-* `$BOX_INSTALL` - When set to true, the `box install` command will be run before the server is started to ensure any dependencies configured in your `box.json` file are installed
+* `BOX_INSTALL`/`box_install` - When set to true, the `box install` command will be run before the server is started to ensure any dependencies configured in your `box.json` file are installed
-* `$URL_REWRITES` - When set to true, this will make sure the CommandBox default URL rewrites are enabled on the server.
-This setting is `true` by default.
+* `URL_REWRITES`/`url_rewrites` - A boolean value, specifying whether URL rewrites will be enabled/disabled on the server.
+Rewrite configurations provided within the app's `server.json` file will supersede this argument.

 ##### Docker Runtime Variables